HexaField/decentralized-agent-coding-framework/IMPLEMENTATION_PLAN.md

 ---

 ## 11) Non-goals (phase-1)
+---

+## Appendix: Local Dev (Docker)

+See README for local run steps.
+This mode uses a Dockerized backend and sibling containers for MCP/storage/vector/Ollama/agents/VMs on a private Docker network.
+It aligns with the per-machine orchestrator model and runs fully locally.
 - Multi-tenant RBAC beyond basic scopes.
 - Full autoscaling policies; advanced scheduling.
 - Cross-region replication and failover.